GaryHDA/abundance/README.md

 1. Clone the repo
 2. Start a branch titled <yourname_abundance>
 3. In the notebook make sure to change the "save_prefix" value
-4. complete your analysis
+4. Complete your analysis
-5. on your local generate .html output of the notebook
+5. On your local generate .html output of the notebook
-6. send the .html doc to roger@hammerdirt.ch
+6. Send the .html doc to roger@hammerdirt.ch

 If your analysis makes sense and provides an innovative or original view of the subject we will request the following:

 1. A summary of your analysis
 2. References/bibliography
-3. full contact information
+3. Full contact information

 __tips:__ Stay on topic.
 Follow the template model.
 There are/will be a couple examples to follow in the repo.
 If you follow that and your analysis makes sense it will be easy for us to generate the document for the application.